 According to French sources, the active exchange of information between the political and military intelligence of Israel (Mossad and AMAN) and the General Intelligence Agency (CRO) KSA has been going on at least since October 2016.
 It was then that the leadership of the RBM noted in the report to the king: “The exchange of intelligence information with the Israeli side has never been so intense.
 It covers all aspects of intelligence work, including intelligence data, radio interception and analysis. ” The topic of intelligence reports is Iran, its activity in the region, the pro-Iranian groups of the Lebanese Hezbollah, the Iraqi Shiite People’s Mobilization Forces and the Yemeni Housits.

-Exchange on different channels was relatively long.
+Exchange through various channels has been going on for a relatively long time.
 But until last year, this communication format was irregular and inactive.
 Since October last year, a constant exchange of information began.
-An agreement on cooperation in radio intelligence was reached in 2014.
-Riyadh became interested in modernizing the old and building a new radio interception station in KSA with an Israeli technical filling.
-It was about updating the Command & Control system (C4I).
-At that time, the Saudis, apart from the American base of the NSA, did not have modern structures.
-The customer was the UOR KSA.
-The modernization was carried out by the specialists of Elbit Systems, which none of the project participants advertised.
-The main mediator in establishing contacts for the exchange of intelligence information was the former head of Mossad, T. Pardo.
-When he was the head of this special service, he several times met with the then head of the UOR KSA Prince Bandar.
-Before him, the predecessor M. Dagan did it, but it was Pardo who developed the cooperation and made it real.
-He was also the main lobbyist of the Israeli Defense Ministry, who gave unofficial "good" to Israeli firms for sale in KSA and other Gulf countries for the production of UAVs and medium-range missiles.
+An agreement on cooperation in radio intelligence was reached back in 2014.
+The initiator of the intensification of cooperation was Riyadh, which is interested in modernizing the old and building a new radio interception station in the KSA with Israeli technical stuffing.
+It was about updating the Command & Control (C4I) system.
+At that time, the Saudis, apart from the American NSA base, did not have modern structures.
+The customer was UOR KSA.
+The modernization was carried out by Elbit Systems specialists, which none of the project participants advertised.
+The main intermediary in establishing contacts for the exchange of intelligence information was the former head of the MOSSAD T. Pardo.
+When he was the head of this special service, he met several times with the then head of the KSA UOR, Prince Bandar.
+Before him, this was done by the predecessor M. Dagan, but it was Pardo who developed the cooperation and made it real.
+He was also the main lobbyist for the Israeli Ministry of Defense, which gave the tacit "go-ahead" to Israeli firms to sell UAV and medium-range missile technologies to the KSA and other Gulf countries.
 This project is still being implemented, mainly through intermediaries in South Africa.

 At the same time, there are no direct partnership contacts between KSA and Israel due to the absence of diplomatic relations.
 Information is exchanged through the Jordan General Intelligence Directorate, which has established channels of cooperation with Israel and its special services.
 Israel’s Kuwait, the United Arab Emirates, and Bahrain also have partnership exchanges of information on the Iranian dossier through Jordanians.
 On Bahrain Island, the subject is overseen by Crown Prince S. Bin Hamad Al-Khalifa.
 The UAE maintains partnerships with the Mossad through the former head of the Palestinian Preventive Security Service, M. Dahlan.
 So there is nothing new in Eisenkot's words.